dabit3/foundry-workshop/README.md

 By the end of this workshop, you should have a good understanding of how Foundry works and how to use it to build, test, and deploy smart contracts.

+### Prerequisites

+To use Foundry, you must have [Rust](https://www.rust-lang.org/tools/install) installed on your machine.

 ### Foundry Overview
 Paradigm's description of Foundry is that Foundry is a portable, fast and modular toolkit for Ethereum application development.